learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 ::: {.hintbox}
 **Oh yeah**.
-If you're going to try and implement this, you'll probably going to do a qualified import of `Data.Map`.
+If you're going to try and implement this, you'll probably need to do a qualified import of `Data.Map`.
 When you do a qualified import, type constructors also have to be preceded with a module name.
 So you'd write `type IntMap = Map.Map Int`.
 :::